-Additional disposition modifiers may be defined in the future by later revisions or extensions to this specification.
+Disposition modifiers may be defined in the future by later revisions or extensions to this specification.
 Disposition value names beginning with "X-" will never be defined as standard values; such names are reserved for experimental use.
-MDN disposition value names NOT beginning with "X-" MUST be registered with the Internet Assigned Numbers Authority (IANA) and described in a standardstrack RFC or an experimental RFC approved by the IESG.
-See Section 10 for a registration form.
-MDNs with disposition modifier names not understood by the receiving UA MAY be silently ignored or placed in the user's mailbox without special inter- pretation.
+MDN disposition value names NOT beginning with "X-" MUST be registered with the Internet Assigned Numbers Authority (IANA) and described in a standards-track RFC or an experimental RFC approved by the IESG.
+(See Section 10 for a registration form.)
+MDNs with disposition modifier names not understood by the receiving MUA MAY be silently ignored or placed in the user's mailbox without special interpretation.
 They MUST not cause any error message to be sent to the sender of the MDN.

-If an UA developer does not wish to register the meanings of such disposition modifier extensions, "X-" modifiers may be used for this purpose.
-To avoid name collisions, the name of the UA implementation should follow the "X-", (e.g. "X-Foomail-fratzed").
+If an MUA developer does not wish to register the meanings of such disposition modifier extensions, "X-" modifiers may be used for this purpose.
+To avoid name collisions, the name of the MUA implementation should follow the "X-", (e.g., "X-Foomail-").

-It is not required that a UA be able to generate all of the possible values of the Disposition field.
+It is not required that an MUA be able to generate all of the possible values of the Disposition field.

-One and only one MDN may be issued on behalf of each particular recipient by their user agent.
+A user agent MUST NOT issue more than one MDN on behalf of each particular recipient.
 That is, once an MDN has been issued on behalf of a recipient, no further MDNs may be issued on behalf of that recipient, even if another disposition is performed on the message.
-However, if a message is forwarded, a "dispatched" MDN may been issued for the recipient doing the forwarding and the recipient of the forwarded message may also cause an MDN to be generated.
+However, if a message is forwarded, a "dispatched" MDN may be issued for the recipient doing the forwarding and the recipient of the forwarded message may also cause an MDN to be generated.

-3.2.7 Failure, Error and Warning fields
+3.2.7.
+Failure, Error, and Warning fields

-The Failure, Error and Warning fields are used to supply additional information in the form of text messages when the "failure" disposition type, "error" disposition modifier, and/or the "warning" disposition modifer appear.
-The syntax is
+The Failure, Error, and Warning fields are used to supply additional information in the form of text messages when the "failure" disposition type, "error" disposition modifier, and/or the "warning" disposition modifier appear.
+The syntax is as follows:

+'''

 failure-field = "Failure" ":" text

 error-field = "Error" ":" text

 warning-field = "Warning" ":" text

-3.3 Extension fields
+'''

+3.3.
+Extension-fields

 Additional MDN fields may be defined in the future by later revisions or extensions to this specification.
 Extension-field names beginning with "X-" will never be defined as standard fields; such names are reserved for experimental use.
 MDN field names NOT beginning with "X-" MUST be registered with the Internet Assigned Numbers Authority (IANA) and described in a standards-track RFC or an experimental RFC approved by the IESG.
-See Section 10 for a registration form.
+(See Section 10 for a registration form.)

-Extension MDN fields may be defined for the following reasons:
+MDN Extension-fields may be defined for the following reasons:

 - (a) To allow additional information from foreign disposition reports to be tunneled through Internet MDNs.
-The names of such MDN fields should begin with an indication of the foreign environment name (e.g. X400-Physical-Forwarding-Address). - (b) To allow transmission of diagnostic information which is specific to a particular user agent (UA).
-The names of such MDN fields should begin with an indication of the UA implementation which produced the MDN. (e.g. Foomail-information).
+The names of such MDN fields should begin with an indication of the foreign environment name (e.g., X400-Physical-Forwarding-Address). - (b) To allow transmission of diagnostic information that is specific to a particular mail user agent (MUA).
+The names of such MDN fields should begin with an indication of the MUA implementation that produced the MDN (e.g., Foomail-information).

 If an application developer does not wish to register the meanings of such extension fields, "X-" fields may be used for this purpose.
-To avoid name collisions, the name of the application implementation should follow the "X-", (e.g. "X-Foomail-Log-ID" or "X-EDI-info").
+To avoid name collisions, the name of the application implementation should follow the "X-", (e.g., "X-Foomail-Log-ID" or "X-Foomail-EDI-info").